by debbie tucker green,

 directed by Keith Swainston

-Now she has the chance to determine her perpetrator's fate; not his sentence, but whether he lives or dies - and if he dies, by what grisly method?
-She's meeting two officials who will help her decide.
-They aren't the police but paper-shuffling bureaucrats.
-The reason for this meeting gradually becomes clear as withheld information generates a certain suspense.
+She has been invited to meet two officials who will help her decide.
+They are not police officers but paper-shuffling bureaucrats.
+The reason for this meeting becomes clear very gradually as witheld information generates a certain suspense.

 The writing is poised and poetic, with pitchblack humour.
 We are asked what our response would be to the worst kind of horror: would we sanction reciprocal viciousness or not?

 The play is set in what the writer calls the ‘nearly now’, and takes place in a clinically non-descript meeting room.